hendecahedron/taraxacum/README.md

 #### GA Input Source / Keyboard Layout

-This library uses the symbols `• ∼ 𝑒 ⍣ ∧ ∨` so a GA-specific input source is needed for macOS -- I used Ukele to create one and mapped a key to switch sources.
+This library uses the symbols `• ∼ 𝑒 ⍣ ∧ ∨` so a GA-specific input source is needed for MacOS -- I used [Ukelele](https://software.sil.org/ukelele/) to create one and mapped a key to switch sources (System Settings>Keyboard>Shortcuts>Input Sources).
 For Linux, there'll be a way to do it.

 #### Next